NanDesuKa-FR/brutx-downloader/README.md

 # brutx-downloader

-Software able to download episodes from the [BrutX](https://www.brutx.com/) website.
+Software able to download episodes / subtitles from the [BrutX](https://www.brutx.com/) website.
+An account is required.

 ## Dependence necessary